 - File a claim with Target.
-The initial claim will be with Target and their liability company.
+The initial claim will be with Target and its liability company.
 That means it won’t necessarily be a court case.
 Once your lawyer is representing you, they can handle all aspects of this claim for you—so you won’t have to speak directly to Target’s insurance representatives or attorneys.

 - Research Target’s own policies.
 Target has countless employee procedures and most employees don’t actually know all of them.
 That means Target’s own paperwork may prove that they did something wrong.

 - Take the case to the courts if need be.
-Your lawyer will build evidence, negotiate with Target, and if need be, litigate your case in court.
+Your lawyer will build evidence, negotiate with Target, and if need be, litigate your slip and fall case in court.
 Most Target claims are resolved with a settlement that does not involve a trial.
 Your lawyer is the one who makes sure that settlement is as large as possible.

 Be aware that if a claim is over $75,000, Target will usually move to have it taken to federal courts instead of state courts.
 Even small injuries can easily exceed this amount of money.
 That means it’s best to have an attorney who has experience with federal courts from the start.